RTE protocol overview

 The functions developed to emulate a terminal communicating with a server are called TE Vuser functions.
 Each TE Vuser function has a TE prefix.
 VuGen automatically records most of the TE functions listed in this section during an RTE recording session.
 You can also manually program any of the functions into your script.

-For syntax and examples of the TE functions, see the Function Reference.
+For syntax and examples of the TE functions, see the Function Reference (select the relevant version).

 An RTE Vuser emulates the actions of a real user.
 Human users use terminals or terminal emulators to operate application programs.